 Analysis: US works on Asia ties amid Mideast focus

-WASHINGTON (AP) — A military agreement with the Philippines and easing an arms embargo against Vietnam show the Obama administration wants deeper security ties with Asia, even as turmoil in the Mideast has undermined its hope of making Asia the heart of its foreign policy.
+WASHINGTON (AP) — A U.S. military pact with the Philippines and Washington's decision to ease an arms embargo against Vietnam show the Obama administration's commitment to deeper security ties with Asia.

-Against this chaotic backdrop, the growing tensions in the South and East China Seas and U.S. efforts to counter the rise of an increasingly assertive China appear peripheral concerns.
-The so-called pivot gets few people excited in Washington these days.
+For now, the growing tensions in the South and East China Seas and U.S. efforts to counter the rise of an increasingly assertive China appear peripheral concerns.
+That's why this pivot to Asia gets few people excited in Washington these days.

-Obama didn't even mention it in a sweeping foreign policy speech in May, and negotiations on a trans-Pacific trade pact — the main economic prong in the pivot — have been mired by differences between the U.S. and Japan over agriculture and auto market access and by opposition to the pact among many of Obama's fellow Democrats.
+Obama didn't even mention it in a foreign policy speech in May.
+Further, negotiations on a trans-Pacific trade pact — the main economic prong in the pivot — have been mired by differences between the U.S. and Japan over agriculture and auto market access and by opposition to the pact among many of Obama's fellow Democrats.

-On Thursday, the State Department announced it would allow sales, on a case-by-case basis, of lethal equipment to help the maritime security of Vietnam — easing a ban that has been in place since communists took power at the end of the Vietnam War in 1975.
+On Thursday, the State Department announced it would allow sales, on a case-by-case basis, of lethal equipment to help the maritime security of Vietnam.
+That meant easing a ban in place since communists took power at the end of the Vietnam War in 1975.

-The U.S. won't be rushing to Vietnam's defense, nor does it want to be directly involved in negotiating the territorial disputes themselves, that also involve Brunei, Malaysia and Taiwan.
+The U.S. won't be rushing to Vietnam's defense, and it doesn't want to be directly involved in negotiating territorial disputes that also involve Brunei, Malaysia and Taiwan.
 But Washington says it has an interest in the maintenance of peace and stability and equipping nations to defend themselves and deter aggression.